laravel/pennant/notes.md

 Feature::register('foo', Lottery::odds(1 / 1000));
 ```

-Lotteries may also be returned from the Closure...
+Lotteries may also be returned from the Closure to compose more complex resolution rules...

 ```php
 <?php